-- If you modify the request that is associated with a control, you can right-click and choose Reload explicit procedure to reload and display the new syntax in the Settings panel.
+- ❑ You may manually edit the source code if you are familiar with WebFOCUS syntax.
+Additionally, you may right-click and choose Select a field from the data source to add to the request. - □ If you modify the request that is associated with a control, you can right-click and choose Reload explicit procedure to reload and display the new syntax in the Settings panel.
 Or right-click and choose to Save explicit procedure.
 Saving the explicit procedure overwrites the original requests. - 6.
 Optionally, select Add "ALL" option to add the select ALL data source values to the control. - 7.
 Optionally, select Add 'No selection' option to optimize performance by populating a chain one control at a time instead of all the controls when the page initially loads. - 8.
 Optionally, select Cache run time data to cache the run time data for the selected input control. - 9.
 Optionally, select Limit values returned, and select or type the number of field values you want to retrieve from the data source in the box to the right of this option. - 10.
-Optionally, click the Sort option to enable and select the sort order options for displaying values in dynamic list control. - 11.
-Optionally, select Check for duplicate values to remove any duplicate value entries from the input control at run time. - 12.
-Close the Settings panel to create the control with dynamic values. - 13.
+Optionally, click the Sort option to enable and select the sort order options for displaying values in dynamic list control.

+- 11. Optionally, select Check for duplicate values to remove any duplicate value entries from the input control at run time. - 12.
 Bind the new control to a parameter.
-Select the center of the control object and drag the control to the center of the parameter object. - 14.
-To unbind the control, select the arrow head on the line, so that the line is bold, right-click and select Break binding. - 15.
-To change the default type of control, right-click the control object on the Parameters tab or the Design tab and select Set Control Type. - The options are Calendar, Check box, Drop down list, Hidden, List box, Radio button, Text Area, Edit box, Single source Tree control, and Multi source Tree control. - 16.
-To modify the dynamic value, right-click the control and select Settings to make your edits.
+Select the center of the control object and drag the control to the center of the parameter object. - 13.
+To unbind the control, select the arrow head on the line, so that the line is bold, right-click and select Break binding. - 14.
+To change the default type of control, right-click the control object on the Parameters tab or the Design tab and select Set Control Type.

+The options are Calendar, Check box, Drop down list, Hidden, List box, Radio button, Text Area, Edit box, Single source Tree control, and Multi source Tree control.

+15. To modify the dynamic value, right-click the control and select Settings to make your edits.